Biography of Henry Bessemer

 Henry Bessemer was the son of an Engineer and type founder.

-1830: Set up his own company in London to produce small castings and art works.
+1830: Bessemer sets up his own company in London to produce small castings and art works.

-1855: In October he took out a patent on his process for making cast iron more malleable by introducing air into the liquid metal which greatly reduced its carbon content.
+1855: In October he takes out a patent on his process for making cast iron more malleable by introducing air into the liquid metal which greatly reduced its carbon content.

-1859: He established a major steel works in Sheffield making that area renowned in later years for its quality products in steel.
-Amongst other things he manufactured rails for the new railways and locomotives and bridge parts.
+1859: He establishes a major steel works in Sheffield making the area renowned in later years for its quality products in steel.
+Amongst other things he manufactures rails for the new railways and locomotives and bridge parts.

-1877: Bessemer was elected as a Fellow of the Royal Society of London.
+1877: Bessemer is elected as a Fellow of the Royal Society of London.